GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 ## SDK CLI

-The `create-kpt-functions` package (installed as `devDependencies`), provides a CLI for working with the NPM package you created above.

-They can be invoked using `npm run`:
+The `create-kpt-functions` package (installed as `devDependencies`), provides a CLI for managing the NPM package you created above.
+The CLI sub-commands can be invoked via `npm run`, e.g.:

 ```console
 npm run kpt:function-create -- --help
 ```

-They commands are available:
+These sub-commands are available:

 ```console
 kpt:docker-create       Generate Dockerfiles for all functions.
 Overwrite